 - Always-on display

 - Impressive Action mode video

 - Lack of SIM Card slot

 - Still just 20W charging

 The Samsung Galaxy S23 Ultra vs iPhone 14 Pro Max face-off is here, and it's easily one of the most epic smartphone battles yet.

-Apple came first with the iPhone 14 Pro Max, which we rated as the best phone overall after its fall debut.
+Apple came first with the iPhone 14 Pro Max, which we rated highly after our testing.
 The iPhone's new 48MP main camera, Dynamic Island-equipped display and super-powered but efficient A16 Bionic chipset make one of the top phones we've tested.

 However, as you'll see in our Galaxy S23 Ultra review, Samsung ups the ante with a whopping 200MP camera, a blazing Snapdragon 8 Gen 2 for Galaxy chip that delivers sizzling graphics performance and much improved battery life.

-Trying to figure out which premium flagship to buy?
+So which is the best phone for you?
 Our detailed Samsung Galaxy S23 Ultra vs. iPhone 14 Pro Max comparison will help you decide and crown an overall winner.
 This contest is as close as it gets.

 Galaxy S23 Ultra vs iPhone 14 Pro Max: Price and value